Any Question? Email Us

 Popular trekking peaks include:

-The Everest Base Camp (EBC) trek is one of the most iconic adventures in the world.
+The Everest Base Camp (EBC) Trek is one of the most iconic adventures in the world.
 Beginning with a thrilling flight to Lukla, the trail leads trekkers through picturesque Sherpa villages, ancient monasteries, and stunning landscapes.
 Highlights of the trek include:

 For adventurers eager to scale a Himalayan peak, the Island Peak climbing expedition is an excellent challenge.
 After acclimatizing in the Everest region, climbers tackle steep slopes, cross crevasses using ladders, and ascend fixed ropes to reach the summit.